-On our beautiful 36 acre campus located just outside of Grants Pass, nestled in the farmlands of the picturesque Applegate Valley, New Hope has been equipping young people for a life that pleases Jesus with a quality Christian based education since 1961.
+On our beautiful 36 acre campus located just outside of Grants Pass, nestled in the farmlands of the picturesque Applegate Valley, New Hope has been equipping young people for a life that pleases Jesus through excellent Bible-based education since 1961.

-NHCS is the county’s largest private school serving over 200 students in grades Junior Kindergarten (JrK) through High School.
+NHCS is the county’s largest private school serving nearly 250 students in grades Junior Kindergarten (JrK) through High School.

 Accredited through the Northwest Accreditation Commission (NWAC), an accreditation division of AdvancED, New Hope offers an excellent academic program with a JrK-12 traditional curriculum and a supervised Learning Center to assist students on all levels.

 With our small class sizes, art, music and sports programs, advanced college courses, and individual tutoring, New Hope Christian School has a 99.9% graduation rate.
 This far exceeds the Oregon public schools’ 68% graduation completion, which is ranked 49th of all states (according to the 2012 US Education Department statistics and as reported in the April 29, 2014 issue of The Daily Courier).

 Through our college prep program, advanced students are encouraged to complete college course credits while still in high school.
 NHCS graduates are well-accepted at both Christian and secular colleges and universities, as well as military academies.
 Many of our graduates are serving in the medical field or in businesses, bringing a higher level of economic value and growth to our community.

 In grades 7-12, our student mentoring programs have become a cornerstone of New Hope Christian School.
 Veteran students ‘buddy up’ with new students to help them adjust to their new school and cultivate friendships.
 Seniors and juniors mentor all incoming freshmen to help them transition from junior high to high school.
 While participating in things like teacher assistant, tutor for an elementary student, a CREW or Student Government member, our students learn the value of serving others.